Treating Tooth Erosion

 Signs and Symptoms of Enamel Erosion

-- Tooth Sensitivity: We asked our friend, Dr. Fardi Farhat, a dentist in Sterling Heights, MI about tooth erosion.
-Dr. Farhat says that tooth sensitivity is one of the top signs of tooth erosion.
-He says, “Your teeth are likely to become sensitive once the enamel on them is eroded.
+We asked our friend, Dr. Green a dentist in Parker CO, about tooth erosion.
+Dr. Green says that tooth sensitivity is one of the top signs of tooth erosion.
+He explains that your teeth are likely to become sensitive once the enamel on them is eroded.
 This sensitivity develops because the softer dentine inside your teeth will be exposed to environmental conditions, such as hot or cold foods and drinks.
-You will, therefore, feel pain because the nerves in the dentine will be irritated by the hot or cold things you eat, or even the wind blowing against your teeth.”
+You will, therefore, feel pain because the nerves in the dentine will be irritated by the hot or cold things you eat.

-- Discolored Teeth: Dr. Ben Kacos explains that another indicator that your teeth are eroding is teeth discoloration.
-You see, the dentine in your teeth is yellow.
+Dr. Ben Kacos explains that another indicator that your teeth are eroding is teeth discoloration.
+You see, the dentin in your teeth is yellow.
 Consequently, you may think that your teeth are becoming discolored if the enamel on the surface of those teeth wears off and the dentine underneath comes closer to the surface of the teeth.

 Treating Teeth Erosion